palvarezimaz/palvarezimaz/README.md

 <h1 align="center">Hi 👋, I'm Pablo</h1>
-<h2 align="center">Visit my porfolio at <a href="https://pabloai.net" target="blank">pabloai.net</a></h2>
+<h2 align="center">Visit my portfolio at <a href="https://pabloai.net" target="blank">pabloai.net</a></h2>
-<h3 align="center">I'm a passionate and curious Junior Software Engineer, recently graduated from a Software Engineering Immersive Bootcamp and currently employed as an Instructional Associate at General Assembly.</h3>
+<h3 align="center">I'm a passionate and curious Junior Software Engineer; I graduated from a Software Engineering Immersive Bootcamp at General Assembly, where I also worked as an Instructional Associate.
+I am currently employed as a Graduate Software Engineer.</h3>

 <h3>I love building user-focused apps that fully take into account their needs.
 I believe that the app has to make sense to them.</h3>

-<h3>I also love working in teams, as I am very sociable, and I've also found that the Agile methodology is a great approach to organize the team's  workflow.</h3>
+<h3>I also love working in teams, as I am very sociable, and I've also found that the Agile methodology is a great approach to organising the team's  workflow.</h3>

 <h4>Some more info about me</h4>